What I Learned as a Vendor at The Brooklyn Book Festival 2018

 Sadly, I spent more time trying to get people not to walk through my area to get to standing room section of the main stage than talking to actual potential customers.
 When I approached event volunteers, the only thing they could offer me is a table to block off people from walking through.
 However, this caused a second problem.
 Now, folks were either sitting on the table and blocking one whole side of my table, possibly preventing more potential clients from coming.

 The one opportunity I got to walk around, I saw that the festival had little in the way of self-help, LGBT writing, spirituality and independent self-published authors.
 It seemed like it catered to the Lana Del Rey emo reading or John Grisham reading population.
 And people are just nasty.
 One guy said, “Oh, so you only have the one book?”
-Have you written a book buddy?
-Try it before you judge.
 At the end of the day, I sold 3 books and lost over $600.

 All in all, I learned that the Brooklyn Book Festival just isn’t for me, as it is set up right now.
 They do have a lot to learn in way of diversity for their festival and clearly in set up.
 I am grateful for the experience though as I met some cool people.
 I won’t let this set-back keep me back.